Tourbillon: Triple-axis tourbillon

 In 2004, Thomas Prescher developed the first triple-axis tourbillon for the Thomas Prescher Haute Horlogerie with constant force in the carriage in a wristwatch.
 It was presented at Baselworld 2004 in Basel, Switzerland, in a set of three watches including a single-axis, a double-axis and a triple-axis tourbillon.

 The world's unique tri-axial tourbillon movement for wristwatch, with traditional jewel bearings only, was invented by the independent watchmaker Aaron Becsei, from Bexei Watches, in 2007.
 The Primus wristwatch was presented at the Baselworld 2008 in Basel, Switzerland.
 In the three axis tourbillon movement, the 3rd (external) cage has a unique form which provides the possibility of using jewel bearings everywhere, instead of ball-bearings.
 This is a unique solution at this size and level of complication.
 There are a few wrist and pocket watches that include the Triple Axis or Tri-Axial Tourbillon escapements.
 Examples of companies and watchmakers that include this mechanism are Vianney Halter in his "Deep Space" watch, Thomas Prescher, Aaron Becsei, Girard-Perregaux with the "Tri-Axial Tourbillon", Purnell with the "Spherion", and Jaeger LeCoultre with the "Heliotourbillon", released in 2024.

 Flying tourbillon

 Rather than being supported by a bridge, or cock, at both the top and bottom, the flying tourbillon is cantilevered, being only supported from one side.
 The first flying tourbillon was designed by Alfred Helwig, instructor at the German School of Watchmaking, in 1920.

+Derek Pratt's one-minute tourbillon carriage with integrated remontoire.

+Derek Pratt's pocket watch known as The Oval (officially named the Detent Escapement Tourbillon with Remontoir in an oval case) features a detent escapement, and as a horological first, a constant force mechanism within the carriage (tourbillon).
+Pratt wrote in the Horological Journal in July 1991, “many remontoire mechanisms have been made over the last 300 hundred years or so but, as far as I know, this watch is the first to have a remontoire incorporated in the carriage of a tourbillon and is, therefore, something new or innovative”.
+The tourbillon made another appearance in his Double-Wheel Remontoire Tourbillon pocket watch from 1997.

 In 1993, Kiu Tai-Yu, a Chinese watchmaker residing in Hong Kong, created a semi-flying tourbillon with only an abbreviated carriage for the escapement wheel and pallet fork, the upper pivot of the balance wheel being supported in a sapphire bridge.